personium/personium-blank-app/README.md

 #### Config: Application Settings

-Rename from `src/frontend/Constants/AppConstant.example.js` to `src/frontend/Constants/AppConstant.js` and modify it as below.
+Rename the file from `src/frontend/Constants/AppConstant.example.js` to `src/frontend/Constants/AppConstant.js` and modify its contents as below.

 ```js
 export const AppConstant = {